madatajs/madata/README.md

 # Madata

-Make any cloud service with an API your free remote database.
+Make any cloud service with an API your backend!
 A spinoff from [Mavo](https://mavo.io).

 </header>